Secure & Sustainable Agriculture

 The U.S. Department of Energy awarded $5 million for this project in 2018, with Illinois leading a group of several partner institutions.

-Led by Crop Sciences Associate Professor D.K.
+Led by Crop Sciences Professor D.K.
 Lee, the project will work to learn what energy crops will be the most productive and valuable — and best for the environment.
 The team team will assess field-scale yield of advanced switchgrass varieties such as “Independence” (developed by Lee) for pre-commercialization.

 Agroforestry for Food